Pan fried overripe plantain is called dodo in Nigeria and a truly global recipe enjoyed in many cultures around the

 Today is the last day of Black History Month and I promised y'all another dish from either my American Southern (mom's side) or Nigerian (dad's side) heritage, so here is a simple Nigerian fried plantain recipe to follow up my Nigerian rice & stew recipe!
 I almost feel silly sharing this recipe because it's so simple but have to keep in mind that I grew up eating it on the regular and have a father who is super passionate and particular about fried plantain or as it is called in Nigeria, dodo.

 I always get questions when I serve fried plantain in my home or share it on social media so sharing how to make fried plantain is a bit overdue.
 I think dodo was the first West African dish I learned to make (because it is VERY easy) and, although it's a beloved staple in our culture, fried plantain is enjoyed in many Latin American and Caribbean countries, as well.
 The golden brown goodness of dodo can be enjoyed with any meal and as a snack.

 Dodo is my favorite preparation out of the many delicious Nigerian plantain recipes.
-The only ingredients you'll need to make dodo are very ripe plantain and frying oil (that is, an oil with a high smoke point) and you can either slice or cube the plantain before cooking.
+The only ingredients you'll need to make dodo are very ripe plantain and frying oil (that is, an oil with a high smoke point) and you can either half, slice, or cube the plantain before cooking.
 No matter how you slice it, the smell and sight of frying plantain is one of life's simple pleasures and it gets me every time.
 Not all dodo is created equal, though, and one bite of an overcooked or under-ripe batch will teach you that really quickly!
 The first step in making good dodo is picking good plantains.
 Check out a few tips below to help you find the best ones to work with.